People

 Craig Berezowsky

 Teaching Interests Currently my position at the University of British Columbia is to coordinate and teach Biol 234 (Fundamentals of Genetics), Biology 335 (Molecular Genetics) and Biology 344 (Human Genetics).
 My graduate research included genetic characterization of E.coli minicells during my M.Sc.
-My supervisor obtained the first patent on a living organism in Canada and […]
+My supervisor obtained the first patent on a living organism in Canada and developed a natural live vaccine against neo-natal calf scours.
+My Ph.D. work was on isogene switching in muscle cells and my supervisor and I were the second to publish using RT-PCR as a technique we developed as an alternative to Northern Blots.
+During my time at […]

 Gary Bradfield